-In a related article someone noted that junk science occurs when facts are distorted, risk is exaggerated and science is warped by serve another agenda.
+In a related article someone noted that junk science occurs when facts are distorted, risk is exaggerated and science is warped by politics and ideology to serve another agenda.
 These political movements are having a profound impact on business and the economy.
-The author asks: "Why seem congenitally incapable of dealing with the growing threat of junk science? ... the modern corporation routinely collapses in the activists".
+The author asks: "Why does business seem congenitally incapable of dealing with the growing threat of junk science?... the modern corporation routinely collapses in the face of junk science activists".